connor-rose/Dissertation/Methods.md

 # Methods

-testing my git repo on iMac
+Data collection will be done via a qualitative survey sent out to list servs and friends of friends \(snow ball sampling\).
+Requirements of participants is to be either a partnered service member who has deployed within the last two years\(?\) or a civilian partner of SM who has deployed within the last two years.
+Participants may, but are not necessarily from, a linked dyad.
+Participants will be asked if they and their partner would like to be a part of an additional interview component.
+The purpose of the interview is to gather additional information that is only possible from in-person interviews.

-* should i go full qualitative?
-Finding a differentiation between info to ask in quant v info to ask for in qual is getting grey.
-Only way I could think of doing mixed methods is if I include a marital satisfaction survey for quant but then that feels like I'm just making the project uneccessarily complicated.
-So my thinking is going full qual and doing interviews or qual survey.
-I'm realizign that getting both members of a dyad to sit down for an inteview may be really tricky.
-I could do the **Marek and D'aniello** article \(**SM N=380\) \(Civ= 295\) **method which is collect data from non-linked service mems and civ partners.
+* I could do the **Marek and D'aniello** article \(**SM N=380\) \(Civ= 295\) **method which is collect data from non-linked service mems and civ partners.
 Their article specifically said that reworking their methodology with linked couples would be better though.
 * Looking at **Larsen et al \(Army wives\)** **\(N=18\)** they did a qual study using IPA.
 This could be a good approach to emulate but they only looked at one memver of the dyad \(civ partner\).
 * Mixed Methods Idea \(pp. 66 of RNB\): do qual interviews about coping strats, protective factors utilzied during post-deployment and use quant marital sat survey.
 Look for rlx between protective facrtors, coping, and marital sat.